A Roadmap for Tamed Interactions with Large Language Models

 \section{Conclusion}

 \acp{llm} represent valuable assets to build \ac{ai}-powered applications.
 Nevertheless, they come with several risks and limitations that prevent to freely adopt them into fully automated pipelines and workflows.
-Throughout this paper, we have argued that software engineering plays a decisive role in addressing these limitations.
+Throughout this paper, we have argued that \ac{se} plays a decisive role in addressing these limitations.

 The core idea is to develop a \ac{dsl} that works as a scripting language, namely \ac{lsl}, to automate the templating of the input prompt and the constraining of the generated completions of the \ac{llm} to enforce guarantees on the \ac{llm} behaviour.
 An interpreter complements \ac{lsl} in multiple ways, like \begin{enumerate*} \item managing the \ac{llm} context, \item managing the interfaces towards the model and the external resources, \item managing error correction subroutines, \item running consistency checks, and \item producing explanations when needed. \end{enumerate*}